awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 **Important**
 If you delete policy records that Amazon Route 53 is using to respond to DNS queries, Route 53 will stop responding to queries for the corresponding DNS names\.
 For example, if Route 53 is using the policy record for www\.example\.com to respond to DNS queries for www\.example\.com and you delete the policy record, your users will not be able to access your website or web application by using the domain name www\.example\.com\.

-To delete traffic policy versions and, optionally, a traffic policy, perform the following procedure:
+To delete traffic policy versions and, optionally, a traffic policy, perform the following procedure:<a name="traffic-policies-deleting-procedure"></a>

 **To delete traffic policy versions and a traffic policy**